ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

 2. Setup block-level storage driver (optional).

    Why?
 Performs better for write-heavy workloads (though not as well as Docker volumes).

    **WARNING** Not responsible for direct, indirect, incidental or consequential damages resulting from any defect, error or failure to perform.

-  - (Re)boot the system.
+        # (Re)boot the system.
-  - Interrupt the boot loader menu countdown by pressing any key.
+        # Interrupt the boot loader menu countdown by pressing any key.
-  - Move the cursor to the entry to be started.
+        # Move the cursor to the entry to be started.
-  - Press e to edit the current entry.
+        # Press e to edit the current entry.
-  - Move the cursor to the line that starts with linux16\.
+        # Move the cursor to the line that starts with linux16\.
 This is the kernel command line.
-  - Append `rd.break`
+        # Append `rd.break`
-  - Press Ctrl+x to boot with these changes.
+        # Press Ctrl+x to boot with these changes.

-        # Mount the file system as read/write
+        # Remount the file system as read/write
         mount -o rw,remount /sysroot

         # Mount lvm dependencies